AIWolfSharp/aiwolf-python/README.md

 # aiwolf package
-The python package for creating AI Werewolf agent.
+The Python package for creating AI Werewolf agent.
 ## How to use
 Simply install aiwolf package from this repogitory using pip as follows.
 ```